kazzle101/ShrimpRocks/README.md

 ## Other Options
 These options are useful for fine-tuning the filters and inspecting the results.
 Image numbers are in the range 1 to 33 and correspond to those found in the `images/source/` or `images/cropped/` directories

-__clickimage__ is very useful for quickly seeing the actual numbers used by the filters (see `clkImage.py`) click on a selected pebble to see some numbers.
+__clickimage__ is very useful for quickly seeing the actual numbers used by the filters (see `clkImage.py`) click on a selected pebble to see some numbers, click on the filter checkbox to add or remove that filter from those being applied.
 ```
 python shrimpRocks.py --clickimage <image number>
 ```